y114git/G3M/README.md

 - **Mod Library:** All your installed mods are here!
 Select any mod to launch the game with it.
 After exiting, all original files are restored, so DH will never damage your game files.

 - **Chapter-by-Chapter Mode:** For the full version of DELTARUNE, you can select a mod for each chapter separately, allowing you to play with multiple mods simultaneously.

+- **Deltamod compatibility:** DH features built-in compatibility with the Deltamod format.
+More about this you can read from [Wiki](https://github.com/y114git/DELTAHUB/wiki/Deltamod-compatibility).

 - **Play with Multiple Mods at Once!
 (WIP):** This feature, which is almost complete, will allow you to play with multiple mods at once and configure their priority.
 It will also work in chapter-by-chapter mode.